marchaesen/vcxsrv/mesalib/docs/systems.rst

 In the past there were other drivers for older GPUs and operating systems.
 These have been removed from the Mesa source tree and distribution.
-If anyone's interested though, the code can be found in the git repo.
+If anyone's interested though, the code can be found in the Git repo.
 The list includes:

 -  3dfx/glide
 -  Matrox